vikander/complete-me/README.md

 # Complete me
-A demo app showcasing autocomplete functionality for Hypothes.is.
 A simple commenting system in Angular showcasing autocomplete functionality, a simple commenting system, dynamic gravatar loading and validations.

 ## Notes